ThingSet/thingset.github.io/docs/3b_can.md

 For a network with connected ThingSet devices, the layout of the CAN identifier is similar to the SAE J1939 specification.
 Parts of the identifier define the source and destination address of the message.
 In addition to that, the first three bits are used to prioritize the messages.

-Two general types of messages are specified: Service message and Data object publication message.
-Only CAN extended ID with a size of 29 bit is used.
+Two general types of messages are specified: Service message and publication message.
+Only CAN extended IDs with a size of 29 bit are used.

 ## Service message

-A service message is used for the request/response communication model.
+A service message is used for the request/response messaging pattern.
 A single byte each for source and destination node address are defined as part of the CAN ID to identify sender and receiver of the message.
-In addition to that, the function ID is specified as part of the CAN ID.
+In addition to that, the function code is specified as part of the CAN ID.

 ### CAN identifier layout